More at rubyonrails.org:

 end

-The default error message for this helper is "doesn't match confirmation".
+The default error message for this validator is "doesn't match confirmation".
 You can also pass in a custom message via the message option.

 Generally when using this validator, you will want to combine it with the :if option to only validate the "_confirmation" field when the initial field has changed and not every time you save the record.
 More on conditional validations later.